yusufaly/edx-platform/docs/en_us/course_authors/source/course_grades.rst

 The Course Progress page for the student displays a chart with the grade for each homework, lab, midterm, final, and any other assignment types in your course, and the total grade earned for the course to date.

    .. image:: Images/Student_Progress.png
-     :alt: A bar chart from a student's Progress page showing grade acheived for each assignment
+     :alt: A bar chart from a student's Progress page showing grade achieved for each assignment

 =========================================================
 Check a Student's Submission and Submission History